49thSecurityDivision/personal-projects/README.md

 You add personal projects per the year that they did the project and you add it as a submodule.

-We add them as submodules because we want to keep a link to the up to date repos, but want to acknowledge that the student worked on this project as well.
+We add projects as submodules because we want to keep a link to the up to date repos, but want to acknowledge that the student worked on this project as well.

+### How to add projects
-git submodule add $(repository url) $(repo name) git submodule add https://github.com/elreydetoda/automated-kali automated-kali
+`git submodule add $(repository url) $(repo name)` `git submodule add https://github.com/elreydetoda/automated-kali automated-kali`

 ## Current Projects Structure